 Chickens love to see their feeders filled with their normal feed, even when they are not hungry.
-In this way, they derive the impression that they would have enough to eat all the time; hence, they remain in happy mood most of the times and become predisposed to their normal egg-laying function; otherwise, there is the tendency for them to think that they might be subjected to starvation any time which could stress them.
+In this way, they derive the impression that they would have enough to eat all the time; hence, they remain in the happy mood most of the time and become predisposed to their normal egg-laying function; otherwise, there is the tendency for them to think that they might be subjected to starvation any time which could stress them.

-In order to avert the negative impression the hens could derive from seeing their feeders empty and the resultant effect it could have on their productivity, efforts should be made to ensure that the chicken feeders are not left empty most of the times.
+In order to avert the negative impression the hens could derive from seeing their feeders empty and the resultant effect it could have on their productivity, efforts should be made to ensure that the chicken feeders are not left empty most of the time.

 13. Dirty Coops

 Dirty coops or cages discourage hens from laying their eggs.
 Hens that are set to lay their hens usually, hesitate to get into their nesting box to lay eggs when they are dirty